 About Cindy Couyoumjian

 Cindy Couyoumjian’s greatest passion is to empower people by expanding their financial literacy and awareness.
 As the founder of Cinergy Financial, Cindy believes that financial literacy is a moral imperative, which is why she devoted her professional life to help people understand the constantly evolving financial and economic landscape.
-As a Certified Financial Planner (CFP), with 34 years in the industry, 7 securities licenses (the series 63, 6, 65, 7, 22, 24, and 26), as well as a California Insurance License (License # 0719038), Cindy has become not only a leader in the financial industry, but also an innovator of investment methodology.
+As a Senior Financial Adviser, with 34 years in the industry, 7 securities licenses (the series 63, 6, 65, 7, 22, 24, and 26), as well as a California Insurance License (License # 0719038), Cindy has become not only a leader in the financial industry, but also an innovator of investment methodology.

 Cindy’s unwavering commitment to the retail investor is only exceeded by her passion for education.
 She believes that well-informed and knowledgeable investors make rationally governed and fact-based decisions.
 Cindy’s enduring success is attributable to her unwavering dedication to her clients, enthusiasm, a customer service that is second to none, and an overarching moral framework that guides her decision making.